Eric Bertram Rowcroft: Military career

-After his initial involvement with the TA, Rowcroft received his commission in 1911 after he passed out of Sandhurst into the Army Service Corps.
-At the outbreak of the First World War he served with the BEF overseas serving with various mechanical transport units.
+After his initial involvement with the Territorial Army, Rowcroft received his commission in 1911 after he passed out of Sandhurst into the Army Service Corps.
+At the outbreak of the First World War he served with the British Expeditionary Force overseas with various mechanical transport units.
 By 1918, Rowcroft worked at the War Office in a technical capacity.
-During the interwar period he served in India, Ceylon and even at the Tank Inspection Department, at Woolwich Arsenal.
-His Army Career continued along the Technical route when in 1936 he was appointed Commander Royal Army Service Corps (RASC), 1st Division in Palestine during the 1936–1939 Arab revolt in Palestine.
+During the interwar period he served in India, Ceylon and at the Tank Inspection Department, at Woolwich Arsenal.
+His army career continued along the Technical route when in 1936 he was appointed commander Royal Army Service Corps (RASC), 1st Division in Palestine during the 1936–1939 Arab revolt in Palestine.

 Second World War

-On the outbreak of the Second World War, Rowcroft was in command of the RASC Training Battalion, back in the UK.
-However the repair and recovery element within the British Army was divided between the various service corps of the time, this was considered inefficient.
-By 1942 REME was formed to recover and maintain the army's equipment, both in the battlefield and in the rear area, with Rowcroft becoming its first Director.
+On the outbreak of the Second World War, Rowcroft was in command of the RASC Training Battalion in the United Kingdom.
+However, the repair and recovery element within the British Army was divided between the various service corps of the time, this was considered inefficient.
+In 1942 REME was formed to recover and maintain the army's equipment, both in the battlefield and in the rear area, with Rowcroft becoming its first director.

 Later life

-For his efforts during the Second World War Rowcroft was appointed a Companion of the Order of the Bath (CB) in 1944, and in 1946 on his retirement from the Army he became a Knight of the Order of the British Empire (KBE).
-However, his involvement in the REME continued until 1956, as he served in the capacity of Colonel Commandant.
+For his efforts during the Second World War, Rowcroft was appointed a Companion of the Order of the Bath in 1944, and in 1946 on his retirement from the army he became a Knight Commander of the Order of the British Empire.
+His involvement in the REME continued until 1956, as he served in the capacity of Colonel Commandant.
 During his later years he got heavily involved in local affairs in his home town of Lyme Regis, where he died in 1963.